Jewish cemetery vandalized near Paris

 Last year, individuals whose identity has remained unknown destroyed 40 of the 50 headstones at an 18th-century Jewish cemetery in eastern France.

-A passer-by noticed the vandalism at the disused cemetery in Waldwisse, a village situated 215 miles east of Paris.
+A passer-by noticed the vandalism at the disused cemetery in the village of Waldwisse.